Rebel Angels (novel): Plot summary

 Gemma finds out that her brother attended Eton with Simon.
 Gemma runs into Miss Hester Asa Moore, her former art teacher who mentored her at Spence, and who has now taken a flat in London.
 A new teacher turns up at Spence, Miss McCleethy, whom Gemma suspects is Circe.
 At Bethlem Royal Hospital (i.e. "Bedlam"), where Tom works, one of his patients is a girl named Nell Hawkins, who murmurs of the Temple.
 Gemma visits her, and through Nell's ramblings, she begins putting together clues as to the location of the Temple.
 She also discovers that Nell was a student at a finishing school that Miss McCleethy had taught at before coming to Spence, as well as three other girls whose terrible fate Gemma repeatedly envisions.
 Together with Ann and Felicity, they meet up with their deceased friend Pippa, who has remained in the realms, and they try to locate the Temple.

-Ann has gone to stay with Felicity for the holidays, and with Felicity's assistance, parades around pretending to be Russian nobility.
+Ann has gone to stay with Felicity for the holidays and with Felicity's assistance, parades around pretending to be Russian nobility.
 Ann hopes this will impress Tom, among others, whom she has fallen in love with.
-Felicity's mother returns from Paris, and gossip is all about.
+Felicity's mother returns from Paris, and gossip is all about it.
 After Felicity's parents take in her orphaned cousin, Polly, as a ward, Felicity tells Polly to lock her doors and "not let Uncle in"; Gemma surmises that her friend was molested by her father as a little girl.
 Gemma must also tend to her father, who has taken ill several times and is eventually placed in a rehabilitation sanatorium.
 Gemma, Felicity, Ann, and Kartik make a ragtag crew, and Kartik advances his moves on Gemma, which she declines, still unsure of what she wants.
 In the end, Ann admits to Tom her deception, and he scolds her.

 Eventually, Gemma discovers that Miss Moore is Circe, whom she defeats in a climactic battle, binding the magic not to the Order or the Rakshana, but among everybody in the realms, declaring that she is "the temple" and the magic is inside her.
-Pippa, who wants desperately to remain in the realms forever, is slowly being corrupted by the dark spirits, and is no longer their friend.
+Pippa, who wants desperately to remain in the realms forever, is slowly being corrupted by the dark spirits and is no longer their friend.
 Kartik helps Gemma escape from the Rakshana and turns his back on them forever.
 Gemma rejects Simon, knowing he could never accept her for who she truly is, but Simon continues to pursue her.